 A complete university academic calendar can be found through the Office of Registration and Records.

 Can Mechanical Engineering students get minors?

 Yes, though minors generally involve additional hours of coursework before graduating.
-The Undergraduate Bulletin has a list of approved minors for engineering students with their requirements.
+The Undergraduate Catalog has a list of approved minors for engineering students with their requirements.
 Applicants should fill out a form available in the Engineering Student Services office in Nebraska Hall.

 I'm interested in graduate school at UNL.

 Great choice!
 Make sure you have at least a 3.00 GPA.
 You will need letters of recommendation, so talk to your adviser or a trusted instructor for advice.
 Check with the Mechanical & Materials Engineering Department for admission information and description of options, or go to UNL Graduate Studies.

 Talk to the professors and explore their web pages to discover research interests and active work.
 Then, talk to the professors whose interests match yours.

 ENGR 400 is offered in both the fall and spring semesters.
 In the fall, there is one online section.
 In the spring, there are two lectures and one online section.
 Students are not to enroll until their final semester, or spring semester prior to summer graduation.
 To enroll for the online sections either semester, contact the Dean’s Office, 114 Othmer Hall, for a permission code.